 - Wash your hands often with soap and water for at least 20 seconds, especially after using the bathroom; before eating; and after blowing your nose, coughing or sneezing.
 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if hands are visibly dirty.

 - Avoid close contact with people who are sick or those exposed to the virus.

 - Avoid touching your eyes, nose, and mouth.

 - Cover your mouth with a tissue when coughing or sneezing, then throw the tissue in the trash.

 - Clean and disinfect all frequently-touched objects and surfaces using a regular household cleaning spray or wipe.

 - Follow the CDC’s recommendations for using a facemask.

 - Remain calm and stay informed:

-If you are visiting one of our Centers, please know you will be asked screening questions and may be asked to participate in temperature screenings.
+If you are visiting one of our Centers, please know you will be asked screening questions and asked to participate in temperature screenings.
 Additionally, if you have Empath Health staff visiting your home for care, you may also be asked additional questions about your health.
 This is done to reinforce our commitment to helping keep our community as healthy as possible and slow down the spread of the virus.